RiteshKaushal57/Devops/Kubernetes/Kubernetes.md

 Think of it as a wrapper around one or more containers that share the same network, storage, and configuration.

 ## What is the difference between a container pod and a deployment?
+A container is the actual app running in isolation.
+A pod is a wrapper that holds one or more containers and provides them with shared networking, storage, and lifecycle management.
+A deployment is a higher-level Kubernetes object that manages pods declaratively — it ensures the desired number of pods are running, handles scaling, rolling updates, and automatically replaces failed pods.
+So, containers run the app, pods package the containers for management, and deployments automate pod management at scale.